acstll/poptart/README.md

 Remember to call `next` when you're done so the next callback in line can be fired.

-Routes are matched in the ordered they were `add`ed, and they are matched using the famous [`path-to-regexp`](https://www.npmjs.org/package/path-to-regexp) module, used by Express among many others, so regular expressions are supported and all that.
+Routes are matched in the order they were `add`ed, and they are matched using the famous [`path-to-regexp`](https://www.npmjs.org/package/path-to-regexp) module, used by Express among many others, so regular expressions are supported and all that.

 ### \#route